knh444/Capstone-Presentation-for-Data-Science/README.md

 # Capstone-Presentation-for-Data-Science

-This space contains the files for Nam Hyuk KIM's capstone project of IBM Data Science Professional Certificate
+This repository contains the files for Nam Hyuk KIM's capstone project of IBM Data Science Professional Certificate